ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-overview.md

 ## Key benefits
 {: #vpc-vcf-overview-benefits}

 The VMware Cloud Foundation architecture provides you with the fundamental building blocks for a software-defined data center.
-These blocks include VMware vSphere, vCenter Server, VMware NSX, VMware vSAN, and SDDC manager to manage your VMware Cloud Foundation deployment.
+These blocks include vSphere, vCenter Server, VMware NSX, VMware vSAN, and SDDC manager to manage your VMware Cloud Foundation deployment.
 The VMware Cloud Foundation automation and the VMware Cloud Builder appliance automate the deployment of the entire underlying infrastructure and VMware software-defined stack and you have the same architecture and user experience as in on-premises VMware Cloud Foundation deployments.

 {{site.data.keyword.cloud_notm}} provides VMware Cloud Foundation licensing and gives you access to a unique set of VMware Cloud Foundation capabilities in a bundle.